curlsloth/NYU-HPC-4-newbies/README.md

 ## 7. Miscellaneous topics ##

-There are too many topics of HPC.
-Here I only cover the ones that I have had deal with.
+There are too many things that HPC can do.
+Here I only cover the ones that I have done before.

 ### How to "install" other programs or libraries?  ###

 HPC uses module system load most software into a user’s environment.

-You will probably need it when you process audio files and/or video files
+It is very common if you are going to process audio and/or video files.

 You can use `module avail` to check the available modules on an HPC.
 There are hundreds on Greene.